-Battle of the Books is a competition and there will eventually be one champion, but we truly believe that all the participants are winners.
-To lower the stress level, Oral Battle allows each team to compete against four other teams in a non-elimination format.
+Battle of the Books is set up as a competition, but we truly believe that all the participants are winners.

 The Team Manager sets the tone for the team.
-Not every team will move on from one level to the next, and teams can be formed without the goal of becoming the “champion.”
+Not every team will move on from one level to the next.
 Some teams might decide not to read every book on the list or to spend more time on selected titles by discussing them in-depth, learning more about a particular time period, recreating recipes or doing related crafts.

 What about good sportsmanship?

 Whenever possible, we applaud each team for participating, but in the end good sportsmanship is taught by the Team Manager and the parents.
-We give scores only to the Team Manager, and that person chooses how to share that information with the team.
-Battle of the Books gives students an opportunity to learn how to be considerate winners as well as gallant losers, and we strongly encourage Team Managers to teach their team members to be sensitive to other teams.
+Team scores are only given to the Team Manager, and that person chooses how to share that information with the team.
+Battle of the Books gives students an opportunity to learn how to be considerate winners as well as gracious losers, and we strongly encourage Team Managers to teach their team members to be sensitive to other teams.

 Why can teams “lose” an oral battle and still go on to the Championship Round?